 - A store of value

-From a currency point of view, I’m not a bitcoin fan just yet.
-Not everywhere accepts it, despite PayPal and Square’s adoption of it driving headlines, the fact is you can’t go anywhere and pay in bitcoin like you can with a local fiat currency (this could change over time).
-Further, due to the mechanism by which bitcoin transactions are recorded and validated on the blockchain ledger via “proof of work”, there is a tremendous cost involved.
+From a currency point of view, I’m not a Bitcoin fan just yet.
+Not everywhere accepts it, despite PayPal and Square’s adoption of it driving headlines.
+The fact is you can’t go anywhere and pay in Bitcoin like you can with a local FIAT currency (this could change over time) is concerning.
+Further, due to the mechanism by which Bitcoin transactions are recorded and validated on the blockchain ledger via “proof of work”, there is a tremendous cost involved.

-At the time of writing this, the total market cap of bitcoin is worth around $US661bn or about ~7% of the total value of gold.
-If we assume that bitcoin continues to grow in value next to gold and reach perhaps 20% of the global gold value ~US$1.9tn, then we can divide the number of bitcoins in circulation (18.6m as at Jan 2021) by the 20% estimated market cap of gold to arrive at a value per bitcoin of $US102,150.
+At the time of writing, the total market cap of Bitcoin is worth around $US1.15 trillion or about ~10% of the total value of gold.
+If we assume that Bitcoin continues to grow in value next to gold and reach perhaps 20% of the global gold value (~US$2.3tn), then we can divide the number of bitcoins in circulation (18.67m as at April 2021) by the 20% estimated market cap of gold to arrive at a value per bitcoin of ~$US123,000.

 Unfortunately, this is a little bit like wanting a crystal ball – we just don’t have one of those yet.
 With the sheer amount of monetary and fiscal stimulus that is being introduced to the global economy, there is good reason to believe that the price of assets and commodities, particularly those that can serve as a store of value, will rise over the coming years.

-If mass adoption continues across both retail and institutional investors in bitcoin, in conjunction with a finite supply (scarcity) and increasing amounts of stimulus injected into the economy (possible demand), it’s not hard to see why the price has been foisted north.
+If mass adoption continues across both retail and institutional investors in Bitcoin, in conjunction with a finite supply (scarcity) and increasing amounts of stimulus injected into the economy (possible demand), it’s not hard to see why the price has been foisted north.
 How far north it will it go?
 Only time will tell.